bishopsmove/MongoDB_PowerShell/README.md

 Future efforts
 -----------

-I will probably add to this to compile a help micro-site.
+I will probably add to the help HTML generator to compile a help micro-site.
+Also looking at some DevOps-style scripts to manage, import, backup the datastore.
 If you have 'better' ideas or found this good enough, send me a Tweet and let me know.

-If you thought this was lousy, consider this a challenge to keep it to yourself.
+If you thought this was lousy or otherwise unnecessary, consider this a challenge to keep it to yourself.

 License